Zaner-Bloser (company): Zanerian College of Penmanship

 The Zanerian Art College Co. was founded in Columbus, Ohio by Charles Paxton Zaner in 1888.
 Zaner’s education in the pen arts and enthusiasm for teaching inspired him to open a school that would prepare students to write, draw, and teach in the penmanship industry.

 The Zanerian Art College offered both Diploma courses aimed at producing professional penmanship teachers as well as Certificate courses aimed at producing pen art specialists.
 The graduates of these programs often continued on to be influential American penmen in their own right, granting the Zanerian a reputation for excellence.
 Notable students of the Zanerian Art College have included the likes of E. A. Lupfer, W. A. Baird, C. W. Norder, and other well-known American penmen.

-A leading voice in American penmanship
+Later years

-After building the foundation of its reputation as an institution where students could specialize in various branches of pen art, The Zanerian Art College Co. established itself as a leading voice in American penmanship of the early 1900s through the development of its own distinctive teaching script, consistent publication of quarterly, bi-monthly, and then monthly, periodicals pertaining to the penmanship industry.
-The Zanerian Exponent (1895), an industry journal containing endorsements from previous students, specimens of penmanship, lessons in writing, and industry news, would go on to become The Penman and Artist (1887), The Penman-Artist and Business Educator (1900) The Business Educator (1902), and finally, The Educator (1932).
+After building a reputation as an institution where students could specialize in various branches of pen art, the Zanerian Art College established itself as a leading voice in American penmanship by the early-20th century through the development of its own distinctive teaching script and the publication of quarterly, bi-monthly, then monthly periodicals pertaining to the penmanship industry.

+The Zanerian Exponent (1895), an industry journal containing endorsements from previous students, specimens of penmanship, lessons in writing, and industry news, would become The Penman and Artist (1887), The Penman-Artist and Business Educator (1900), The Business Educator (1902), and The Educator (1932).